kumahq/kuma-website/app/_src/production/cp-deployment/zone-ingress.md

 kumactl generate zone-token --valid-for 720h --scope ingress > /path/to/token
 ```

-Create a `ZoneIngress` data plane proxy configuration to allow services to receive traffic from other zones:
+Create a `ZoneIngress` configuration to allow services to receive traffic from other zones:

 ```yaml
 type: ZoneIngress